matomo-org/developer-documentation/docs/5.x/generated/Piwik/SiteContentDetector.md

 Return an array of consent manager definitions which can be used to detect their presence on the site and show the associated guide links

+Note: This list is also used to display the known / supported consent managers on the "Ask for Consent" page For adding a new consent manager to this page, it needs to be added here.
+If a consent manager can't be detected automatically, simply leave the detections empty.

 #### Signature